Hours of Work Per Week: 32+

 • Ensure individuals basic needs are met (personal care, life skills and social/occupational skills)

-• Assist with day to day operation and maintenance of the residence/program facility (May include cleaning, laundry, dishwashing, vacuuming or assisting the youth in care with the completion of these tasks, etc.)
+• Daily household tasks at the residence/program facility (May include cleaning, laundry or assisting the youth in care with the completion of these tasks, etc.)

-• Cooperate with other team members to plan, support and/or deliver culturally appropriate programs, services, workshops, and outings.
+• Plan, support and/or deliver culturally appropriate programs, services, workshops, and outings; encouraging youth to learn and participate in their culture.

 *** Prior to confirmation of employment all applicants must provide a current (dated within 6 months of hiring date) Criminal Record Check and Ministry Check.
 These checks can take up to 6 weeks to obtain, please ensure you prepare accordingly.